James P. Stannard, MD, Department Chairman and Professor of Orthopaedic Trauma and Sports Medicine, Missouri Orthopaedic Institute

 Dr. Marcellin-Little graduated from the French veterinary school of Toulouse, France in 1988.
 He did an internship at Hollywood Animal Hospital in Hollywood, Florida, followed by a small animal surgery residency at North Carolina State University, where he was on the faculty from 1994 to 2017.
 He joined UC Davis in 2017.
 Dr. Marcellin-Little's surgical interests include total joint replacement and the management of limb deformities.
 His research interests include biomodeling and the fabrication of custom orthopedic implants using metal 3D printing.

 Dr. Marcellin-Little has completed all three phases of the faculty development program, Faculty education, Chair education and Leadership education programs.
+Dr. Marcellin-Little currently sits on the Board of Directors of AO North America.

 Cookies help us improve your website experience.